Keasy History, Family Crest & Coats of Arms

 The surname Keasy was first found in Suffolk at Kersey, a village and a civil parish in the Babergh district which today includes the hamlets of Kersey Tye, Kersey Upland, Wicker Street Green, and William's Green.
 Originally part of the hundred of Cosford, it comprised about 1,465 acres and an Augustine priory was founded there at an early period dedicated to St. Mary and St. Anthony; at the Dissolution it was granted to King's College, Cambridge.
 Kersey is the name of a coarse woollen cloth having derived its name from kersey yarn and ultimately from the village of Kersey.

-Important Dates for the Keasy family
+Early History of the Keasy family

 This web page shows only a small excerpt of our Keasy research.
 Another 67 words (5 lines of text) covering the years 1272, 1616, 1690 and 1720 are included under the topic Early Keasy History in all our PDF Extended History products and printed products wherever possible.